Watford provide injury updates on Success and Dele-Bashiru ahead of QPR clash | Goal.com

 “Domingos Quina has joined Success in working on his own outdoors, but likewise is not back with the main first-team group yet.”

-Success compatriot Dele-Bashiru will also not feature against Mark Warburton’s at Vicarage Road as he is still undergoing rehabilitation.
+Success' compatriot Dele-Bashiru will also not feature against Mark Warburton’s side at Vicarage Road as he is still undergoing rehabilitation.

 The Nigeria U23 midfielder suffered an anterior cruciate ligament injury against Reading in October and has only made two appearances for the Hornets this season.